-EDU 551 METHODS OF TEACHING PHYSICAL EDUCATION (K-12) (3)

-Physical Education candidates develop knowledge and skills for planning, implementing and evaluating appropriate effective physical education progressions and programs for grades K-12.
+EDU 551 METHODS OF TEACHING PHYSICAL EDUCATION (K-12) (3) Physical Education candidates develop knowledge and skills for planning, implementing and evaluating appropriate effective physical education progressions and programs for grades K-12.
 The course will focus on knowledge skills related to effective instructional strategies, efficient management and organizational principals, and motivational techniques specific to teaching physical education.
 Does not count toward a major in Physical Education.
 Prerequisite: Admission to the Teacher Education Program.
 Concurrent enrollment with EDU 614.

-EDU 551D FIELD PRACTICUM III (K-12 PHYSICAL EDUCATION) (0)
+EDU 551D FIELD PRACTICUM III (K-12 PHYSICAL EDUCATION)

-Field experience in a classroom of a local elementary, middle or high school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 60 contact hours (6 hours per day, one day per week) over a ten-week period.
-Prerequisite: EDU 509D.
+Field experience in a physical education classroom of a local elementary, middle or high school under the guidance and supervision of an experienced teacher and university supervisor.
+This field experience will consist of 60 contact hours (6 hours per day, one day per week OR 3 hours per day twice a week) over a ten week period.
 Concurrent enrollment: EDU 551).
 Fall, annually.